Contamina

 Contamina is a municipality located in the province of Zaragoza, Aragón, Spain to the west of the Sierra de Padros, in the upper valley of the river Jalón, a tributary of the Ebro.
-According to the 2008 census (Instituto Nacional de Estadística), the municipality has a population of 42 inhabitants.
+At the 2008 census (Instituto Nacional de Estadística) the municipality had a population of 42 inhabitants.
 In 1930 the population was 252.
 The 16th-century parish church is dedicated to St Bartholomew and is constructed in the baroque style.
 It has a notable 16th-century altar depicting the life of Saint Bartholomew in eight panels.

-The novel Secuestro y fonda de Cela en Contamina by José de Cora, is set in the pueblo and recounts a fictional history of the kidnapping of 1989 Nobel Prize winner Camilo José Cela by three local inhabitants.
+The novel Secuestro y fonda de Cela en Contamina by José de Cora, is set in the Contamina; it is a fictional history of the kidnapping of 1989 Nobel Prize winner Camilo José Cela by three local inhabitants.

 Two kilometres to the east lies the spa town of Alhama de Aragón.
 The main highway between Zaragoza and Madrid skirts the northern edge of the settlement.
 This is a rural community with arable and fruit farms.
 There is a restaurant and a casa rural (self catering accommodation).

 A few kilometres to the south-east lies the Tranquera reservoir and the ancient Monasterio de Piedra with its famous water gardens.